 There are several ways to treat rosacea: specialized skin care products, topical prescription creams and gels, oral antibiotics, and light therapy.

 For both topical and oral treatments, it can take six to eight weeks of treatment before any response is noticeable, so it’s important to be patient and persist with the treatment program.
-Don’t get discouraged when you do not see immediate improvement.

 Specialized skin care products